BartMassey/ttt-bench/README.md

 * Haskell[imperative]: A relatively unoptimized imperative version using `Data.Array.IO` and sticking as closely as possible to the pseudocode.
-Compiled with GHC 8.4.4 with `-O2`.
+Compiled with GHC 8.6.5 with `-O2`.
 Ugly, and required some ugly plumbing.

-* Haskell[functional]: A reasonably natural pure-functional version of the Haskell code using `Data.Map` but following the general outline of the pseudocode.
-Compiled with GHC 8.4.4 with `-O2`.
+* Haskell[functional]: A reasonably natural pure-functional
+  version of the Haskell code using `Data.Map` but following the general outline of the pseudocode.
+Compiled with GHC 8.6.5 with `-O2`.

+  I have not figured out a way to run more than one iteration internal to the program without all of Haskell's laziness optimizing most of subsequent iterations away;
+  the Haskell compiler is too clever for me.

 * Haskell[bobw]: A "best of both worlds" version of the Haskell code using `Data.Array.IO` but with cleaned-up functional style.
-Compiled with GHC 8.4.4 with `-O2`.
+Compiled with GHC 8.6.5 with `-O2`.

 * PHP[5]: Contributed by Matthew Slocum.
 Run with PHP 5.6.40.

-* PHP[7.3]: Contributed by Matthew Slocum.
-Run with PHP 7.3.4.
+* PHP[7.4]: Contributed by Matthew Slocum.
+Run with PHP 7.4.3.

-* Python[pypy]: Run using the PyPy JIT compiler version 7.0.0 with GCC 8.3.0.
+* Python[pypy]: Run using the PyPy JIT compiler version 7.3.0 with GCC 9.2.1.

-* Python[nuitka]: Compiled with the Nuitka compiler version 0.6.1.1.
+* Python[nuitka3]: Compiled with the Nuitka3 compiler version
+  0.6.7.
 See the build script for flags.

-* Python[python3]: Run using stock Python3 version 3.7.3.
+* Python[python3]: Run using stock Python3 version 3.7.6.

-* Erlang[beam]: Compiled to BEAM bytecode using `erlc` 1.22.0.7.
+* Erlang[beam]: Compiled to BEAM bytecode using `erlc` 22.2.4.

   Erlang has about 1s of startup overhead, including a noticeable amount of time to stop after printing the